Web

 Capture that Pukimon

-This challenge you need to intercept the request that the mobile is making to Firebase
+This challenge you need to intercept the request that the mobile is making to Firebase.
+How do I know that it is making some kind of communication to Firebase?

 1 | private static final boolean a(String str, final Function1<? super String, Unit> function1) { |